oscarnevarezleal/sdr-rag-hackathon/README.md

 ## Problem Statement

-Businesses receive numerous documents (invoices, receipts, contracts) requiring manual classification and routing.
-This process is costly, error-prone, and inefficient.
+Businesses are flooded with documents like invoices, receipts, and contracts that require manual classification, data extraction, and routing.
+Even when these workflows are digitized, most organizations still lack effective tools to search, retrieve, and interact with the underlying data.
+As a result, finding the right information—like the status of an invoice or a payment date—remains slow, error-prone, and operationally expensive.

 ## Solution